User Guide

 - e.g.

-.
-It will not return tasks with different times, even if they both have the taghomework
+find dt/1900 t/homeworkwill return only tasks which have both the time1900AND the taghomework.
+It will not return tasks with different times, even if they both have the taghomework.

 - e.g.